 Many people who were hesitant at first have been helped in the grieving process by spending some time with the body of the deceased before the funeral.

 While the experience varies for everyone, it is important to be able to say goodbye, and spending time with the deceased can help to fully accept the finality of death.
 You may wish to leave with them small mementos such as a letter, photos or other meaningful items.

-Lychgate Funerals offer private and comfortable viewing facilities for you and your family to say goodbye to the deceased, or if you would prefer we may be able to arrange for their casket to be taken to your home in the days prior to the funeral.
+Lychgate offers private and comfortable viewing facilities for you and your family to say goodbye to the deceased, or if you would prefer we may be able to arrange for them to be brought to your home in the days prior to the funeral.